-If the decision on the objection deviates from the recommendation made by the advisory committee, the letter about the decision explains the reasons for this deviation, and the advisory committee recommendation is included.
+If the decision on the objection deviates from the advice issued by the Advisory Committee, the letter about the decision explains the reasons for this deviation, and the Advisory Committee advice is included.

 Within six weeks after receiving the decision referred to in Article 21.6, an interested party can appeal to the competent Dutch court against this decision.